 Catholic Faith for Adults

-Sessions are 10:30 AM–noon on Sunday mornings in the church basement (“wood gym” or “Youth Center”) after the 9:30 AM Mass.
-Presenters are Father Colter and members of our Adult Formation Committee.
-There is informal discussion, witness, prayer, teaching, and refreshments.
-If you need child care, we have volunteers in the gym to watch the children.
+Sessions are in the church basement (“wooden gym” or “Youth Center”).
+Presenters are members of our Adult Faith Formation Committee.
+Sessions include informal discussion, witness, prayer, teaching, and refreshments.

 We use a synopsis of the Catechism of the Catholic Church, called the Compendium, as our main resource.
 You may pick a book up in the Parish Office or at class.

-We offer several sessions.
+We offer several sessions in each series.
 Catholics may come to any or all sessions.
 Inquirers and candidates for joining the church are asked to come to all.
 Afterwards, those already baptized in another Christian tradition may choose to make a Profession of Faith, be confirmed, and receive their first Eucharist.
 These will not have to wait until Holy Saturday.